Description

 Using this definition on our asset we see for example:

-• Looking at the average time in days below previous high water mark of 88 days in the last 5 years of US Market Strategy 2x Leverage, we see it is relatively lower, thus better in comparison to the benchmark SPY (122 days)
+• The average days below previous high over 5 years of US Market Strategy 2x Leverage is 88 days, which is lower, thus better compared to the benchmark SPY (122 days) in the same period.

-• Compared with SPY (178 days) in the period of the last 3 years, the average days below previous high of 122 days is lower, thus better.
+• Compared with SPY (178 days) in the period of the last 3 years, the average time in days below previous high water mark of 121 days is smaller, thus better.

 Performance (YTD)